QCanvas/QCanvasApp/README.md

 You can download a **windows** version from [releases](https://github.com/QCanvas/QCanvasApp/releases)

 > [!WARNING]
-> The appimage version is *not recommended* as it is not a proper portable appimage.
-It will only work on debian/ubuntu based distros.
+> The appimage version is currently broken and may be dropped in the future.

 # Development/Run from source

 ## Prerequisites

-- Python 3.12+ (use [pyenv](https://github.com/pyenv/pyenv) if your distro does not have that version)
+- Python 3.12
 - Poetry

 ## Get started